imahdio/HTML-Essential-Training/02-Formatting Text/README.md

 prominence- the state of being important, famous, or noticeable

-fine print- text in a formal agreement that is printed smaller than the rest of the text, sometimes in the hope that it will not be noticed find (oneself) with (something)-to reach some conclusion, state, or situation, often unexpectedly or unintentionally.
+fine print- text in a formal agreement that is printed smaller than the rest of the text, sometimes in the hope that it will not be noticed

+find (oneself) with (something)-to reach some conclusion, state, or situation, often unexpectedly or unintentionally.

 go away- to leave a place or person
 ## Chapter Quiz
-> -to calculate the number of elements in a HTML code ,  Count the number of "/".
-There is an opening and closing tag, and together they make one pair.
+> -*in my point of view and opposite of the hint of first question* counting the number of "/" that are in an HTML code, does not necessarily tells us the amount of elements on the web page because of element without end tag like `<br>`
 -following code produce this ![image](https://user-images.githubusercontent.com/64577273/145355324-c27d71f9-3ef6-4eb5-9b9a-fc00898134c6.png)
 >```html
 > 2<sup><small><small> 5</small></small></sup><sub>8</sub>
 >```
-> Repetition of the small tag is required to get the size reduction observed.
+> Although based the question hint , Repetition of the small tag is required to get the size reduction observed but *in point of my view and based instructor quotations* we need to use CSS to adjust the size of text instead of using `<small>` element.
 -in following code ,  Tags need to nest smoothly.
 The emphasis is inside the paragraph, so the `<em>` tags are inside the `<p>` tags.
 >```html
 > <p>Here's some text that <em>should</em> be emphasized.</p>
 >```
 >-`<sub>` is for subscripts, like numbers in chemical formulas, and `<sup>` is for superscripts, like footnote markers.
-> -following code produces the output show in this image
+> -following code produces the output shown in this image
 > ![image](https://user-images.githubusercontent.com/64577273/145355603-b5e4677d-8205-4037-91ed-8e65dbe5e9d6.png)
 >```html
 > <p> This is a </p> demonstration <p> of the paragraph <p> tag </p> </p>.